 Keep green metal transformer boxes clear of obstructions

-With warm spring weather comes yard work.
+With warm spring weather comes yard work, especially now during the COVID-19 crisis, when some folks might find gardening as a way to get outside and enjoy sunny days—while maintaining safe distancing practices.
 Customers with neighborhood high-voltage equipment and transformers in their yards can do a lot to help themselves, their neighbors and SMUD work crews stay safe by maintaining clearance around the green metal utility boxes.